 - You rented or paid property taxes in the eligible Northern Ontario districts.

-- You lived in a public or non-profit long-term care home in Northern Ontario and paid a portion of the accommodation.
+- You lived in a public or non-profit long-term care home in Northern Ontario and paid some of the accommodation.

 - You lived on a reserve in Northern Ontario and paid for home energy costs.